Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: SemInfo: A Metric of Semantic Information Encoded in Constituent Structures

 A constituent structure $t$ can be represented as a set of constituent substrings.
-We define SemInfo, the information between the structure $t$ and the semantics $Sem(x)$, as the cumulative substring-semantics information associated with the structure (Equation~\ref{eq:seminfo}).
-We estimate the substring-semantics information with the maximal substring frequency-inverse document frequency developed in the above sections.
+We define SemInfo, the information between $t$ and $Sem(x)$, as the cumulative substring-semantics information associated with $t$ (Equation~\ref{eq:seminfo}).
+We estimate the substring-semantics information with the maximal substring frequency-inverse document frequency developed in the above section. \begin{small}